TrademarkTrademark

 • Large input values can bloat the state file.

-Migrating from null_resource to terraform_data (recommended for Terraform v1.4+) is streamlined using a moved block.
-This allows changing the resource type and renaming triggers to triggers_replace while preserving state history.
-After defining the terraform_data resource and the moved block, terraform plan should show no net changes, confirming a successful state migration path.
-The moved block can be removed after applying the changes.
+A moved block makes migrating from null_resource to terraform_data (recommended on Terraform v1.4+) easy.
+It lets you change the resource type and rename triggers to triggers_replace while keeping the state history.
+Once you've defined the terraform_data resource and the moved block, terraform plan should show no net changes, which tells you the state migrated cleanly.
+You can drop the moved block after you apply.

-terraform_data is a handy built-in for holding arbitrary data, triggering actions, and standing in for null_resource.
-It pulls common patterns into Terraform itself, so you lean on fewer external pieces.
-Use it with some restraint.
-Reach for native resources and data sources first, keep your provisioner scripts idempotent and free of hardcoded secrets, and don't let one terraform_data block do too many jobs at once.
-It covers a lot of ground today, and later Terraform releases may smooth out the rougher edges around complex triggering logic.
+terraform_data is a built-in for holding arbitrary data, triggering actions, and standing in for null_resource.
+Because it pulls these patterns into Terraform itself, you depend on fewer external pieces.
+Reach for native resources and data sources first.
+When you do use it, keep your provisioner scripts idempotent and free of hardcoded secrets, and don't let one terraform_data block do too many jobs at once.
+Later Terraform releases may smooth out the rougher edges around complex triggering logic.

 Code editor displaying syntax-highlighted code on a dark screen